Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Once a Technician decides to work on a Request, he heads to the Details View of the Request.
-There he/she uses the product features and tools to resolve the Request.
+There he/she uses the product features and tools to resolve and close the Request.

 Request Details View
 ====================

 The Request Details view organizes and manages all information related to a Request.
-Each Request has its own Details View having features that Technicians use to resolve a Request.
+Each Request has its own Details View having features/tools that Technicians use to resolve or close a Request.

 To open the Details View